There is an old saying, “If you want to catch fish, fish where the fishes are.”

 Originally published on Lifehack

 Question: Any other tips you are using to network better?
-You can leave a comment by clicking here.
+You can leave a comment below.